 Even if a good “watertight” closure is unnecessary, it is advisable to close the hive.
 Our advice is to seal the hive’s entrance with a damp cloth during the vaporization process and keep it plugged for about 10 minutes after the end of the treatment to maximize the effect.

-One way to reduce oxalic acid leakage without sealing the flight opening is to treat from the back of the hive by making a hole for the inlet of the vaporizer tube on the bezel of the cable cover.
-It would be best if you turned the cover upside down.
+One way to reduce oxalic acid leakage without sealing the flight opening is to treat from the back of the hive by making a hole for the inlet of the vaporizer spout on the side wall of the inner cover.
+It would be best if you turned the inner cover upside down.
 This will also be the most comfortable solution for the operators as they can operate without arching their backs with each treatment.

 In case of dispersion of oxalic acid outside the hive, it is advisable to increase the dose slightly.